 Fuji Rock 2020 Tickets and Accommodation

 Tickets are available with bigger discounts the earlier you purchase, as well as options for two-day and three-day tickets, which are cheaper than buying separate day tickets.
-Advance tickets have been available from February but the price stepped up on April 6th.
-Current prices are ¥19,000 for one day, ¥34,000 for two days. ¥42,000 for three days or ¥45,000 for 3 days + a camping ticket.
-These prices will rise again from the 2nd of June.
+The prices start from ¥19,000 for one day, ¥34,000 for two days and ¥43,000 for three, with camping tickets at ¥4,000.

 Arranging transport and accommodation (be it tent or offsite) in advance is vital.
 For transport options, see our guide on getting to Fuji Rock.